 20 Things You Never Knew About 'Labyrinth'

-With the recent passing of David Bowie and the 30th anniversary of the film's release in June, it seems an appropriate time to celebrate director and Muppet mastermind Jim Henson's Labyrinth, one of the most beloved cult movies ever made.
-With Henson, and now Bowie, both gone, the film has taken on the heavy weight of pure nostalgia.
+It's been 35 years since Labyrinth premiered, so it seems an appropriate time to celebrate Muppet mastermind Jim Henson's fantasy favorite — one of the most beloved cult movies ever made.
+Henson and star David Bowie are both gone now so the film is more poignant than it ever was.
 Both artists died much too young, but Labyrinth will live on, and speak for both of them.

-Now, three decades after the film's release in 1986, you can sit back and enjoy it as the fantastical, camp adventure it is and maybe see the film in a new light.
-Here are 20 things about the movie you might not know, even after 30 years:
+Now, more than three decades after the film's release in 1986, you can sit back and enjoy it as the fantastical camp adventure it is and maybe see the film in a new light.
+Here are 20 things about the movie you might not know, even after 35 years:

-1. Labyrinth is obviously inspired by The Wizard of Oz and it pays homage to the classic 1939 film with a place in Sarah's library.
-But Labyrinth is chiefly inspired by the books of Maurice Sendak, including Outside Over There and Where the Wild Things Are.
+1. Labyrinth was inspired by The Wizard of Oz and it pays homage to the classic 1939 film with a place in Sarah's library.
+But Labyrinth is even more inspired by the books of Maurice Sendak, including Outside Over There and Where the Wild Things Are.
 The end credits state: "Jim Henson acknowledges his debt to the works of Maurice Sendak."

 2. Helena Bonham Carter, Jane Krakowski, Yasmine Bleeth, Sarah Jessica Parker, Mary Stuart Masterson, Laura Dern, Lili Taylor, Laura San Giacomo, Ally Sheedy, Mia Sara, and Marisa Tomei all auditioned for the lead role of Sarah Williams.
 Krakowski and Sheedy were the top choices along with 14-year-old Jennifer Connelly, who would eventually win the part.
 She was Henson's choice.